-In our latest article by Neurozone®'s Organizational Psychologist, Liisa Kleinhans, we unpack the neuroscience behind why normalizing taking breaks must be a priority in any organization.
+Need a scientific reason to encourage your team to take time off?
+Our latest article explores the neuroscience behind why normalizing taking breaks must be a priority in any organization.

 At Neurozone® we believe that ensuring that modes of working are well-balanced by modes of resting and rejuvenating means that your brain-body system's naturally cyclic settings are adhered to.
 Hence, prioritizing a rhythm of work-rest-work-rest promotes your team's well-being, lowers their risk for burnout, and sets them up for high performance.
 Taking breaks from work has also been proven to have a significant impact on your team's ability to perform; it increases individuals’ ability to pay attention to and concentrate on the task at hand, and it also has a significant impact on individuals’ moods.
 Team leaders can support this by actively encouraging team members to take restful time away from work, and by facilitating the understanding that taking leave is a necessity and not a privilege.

 Why we need a balancing rhythm of work and rest

 The brain/body system is deeply and intricately connected with the external environment.
 Science talks about spatial and temporal elements, simply it refers to space (spatial) and time (temporal).
 We work and play in this external environment.
 Effectively we have to stay alive, survive and thrive on the spinning earth, causing us to have light and darkness.
 This temporal day-night cycle is easy to understand.